|Elevation Gain||1732 feet|

 Next on the trail is a bit of history.
 There is a small pond and an old homestead from the original residents of the area.
 It is a house that was passed down through 4 generations and it seemed to still be in really good shape.
 Some of the out buildings had fallen down though.
 There are some nice information placards on the trail so you can get some history on the hike.

-After the homestead it is really just a matter of connecting back to the original junction between Mountain Lion and Burro to make your way back.
-There is a small spur that takes you to the “City Lights Ridge” that I started to take but it was more elevation and I was done for this trip.
+After the homestead it is just a matter of connecting back to the original junction between Mountain Lion and Burro.
+There is a small spur that takes you to the “City Lights Ridge”.
+I started to take it but it was more elevation and I was done for this trip.
 Here are some stats from the hike.

 Distance and Elevation